-In late 1940, his National Guard tank company was notified it was being called to federal service.
-The date of federalization was postponed from November 1940 until February 1941 because of a lumber strike.
-The members of the company were called to the armory the morning of February 10 at 7:00 A.M. and sworn into the U.S. Army.
+The date of federalization was postponed from November 1940 until February 1941 because of a lumber strike in Washington State.
+The members of the company were called to the armory the morning of February 10th at 7:00 A.M. and sworn into the U.S. Army.
 He was inducted into the regular army as a sergeant.
 He also gave his address as Watsonville, California, and named his uncle as his next-of-kin.
 The officers had arrived at 6:30 A.M. and had been given physicals days earlier.
 Next, the enlisted men received physicals, and six men – out of the 126 men sworn in that morning – failed their physicals and were released from federal service by noon.
 For the next several days, the men lived in the armory receiving their meals there and sleeping on cots on the drill floor, but a few were allowed to go home to sleep since there wasn’t enough space.
 During this time, they readied their equipment for transport, were issued uniforms and arms, drilled, and did exercise.

 The barracks were long and low and could sleep, 65 men.
 The buildings had forced air heating, but two soldiers in each one had to take turns at night to feed the coal furnaces.
 The barracks had electricity and adequate showers and washrooms for the men.
 There was a battalion mess hall that allowed 250 men to be fed at one time.
 Located across the street from the barracks was a branch of the post exchange.
 After arriving, they got to work fixing their cots in their barracks.
 Each man was issued two sheets, a mattress, a comforter, and a pillow and pillow cover.